robertmand/FAIR-DaSH/_episodes/ep1.md

 ![FAIR principles https://www.scibite.com/solutions/enterprise-fair-data-mdm/](../fig/FAIR.png)
 https://www.scibite.com/solutions/enterprise-fair-data-mdm/

 To apply FAIR to your data (and metadata), each principle has a subset of specific requirements that can be used as a checklist.
 Note, we put these into context later in this course when we take real datasets through FAIRification.
-This checklist and further level of granularity is given in
- Nature 2016 publication[FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18) Wilkinson, M., Dumontier,  M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
-Sci Data 3, 160018 (2016),DOI: 10.1038/sdata.2016.18
+This checklist and further level of granularity is given in Nature 2016 publication [FAIR Guiding Principles for scientific data management and stewardship](https://doi.org/10.1038/sdata.2016.18)

-> ## For further details on the FAIR Guiding Principles and learn through different examples, please see our RDMbites series
+> ## For further details on the FAIR Guiding Principles and learn through different examples, please see our RDMbites series:
 > The powerpoint will be converted to video, please add your comments directly in the powerpoint.
 Your name will be added as a reviewer
 > - [F in FAIR](https://docs.google.com/presentation/d/1RwEVZC390wtxPQM-zQsBDT7IbNVq0wpZ/edit#slide=id.p2)
 > - [A in FAIR](https://docs.google.com/presentation/d/1RwEVZC390wtxPQM-zQsBDT7IbNVq0wpZ/edit#slide=id.p2)